 Watch the videos of manta rays breaching and read why experts think they do it here !

 What does manta ray eat ?

-What about the babies ?
+What about the baby manta rays?

-Are manta ray dangerous ?
+Are manta rays dangerous ?

-Are manta ray endangered ?
+Are manta rays endangered ?

-Where are Manta rays found in Bali ?
+Where are Manta rays in Bali ?